Nashville Statement: Criticism and responses

 The Statement has also received opposition from some same-sex marriage opponents.
 Catholic intellectual Ryan T. Anderson "[feared] that 'evangelical leaders either don't know what the word chastity means or don't defend its requirements in marriage.'"
 Some evangelicals were sympathetic to the statement's theology, but critical of what they saw as its pastoral insensitivity.

+In November 2022, David French, one of the original signers of the declaration, announced that he had "changed his mind" on the legal recognition of same-sex marriage, although stating he was still morally opposed to the matter.
+He wrote that his "reasoning tracked my lifelong civil libertarian beliefs" and that: Millions of Americans have formed families and live their lives in deep reliance on Obergefell being good law.
+It would be profoundly disruptive and unjust to rip out the legal superstructure around which they've ordered their lives.

 In June 2019, the General Assembly of the Presbyterian Church in America voted, 803 to 541, to endorse the Nashville Statement.

 Dutch version

 On January 4, 2019, a Dutch version of the Nashville Statement was published; its publication subsequently drew much controversy.
 It was signed by 200 leaders from the Netherlands' orthodox-Protestant communities (including Member of Parliament and Reformed Political Party leader Kees van der Staaij).
 Its structure and content were very similar to the original statement, but a 'pastoral chapter' had been added, stressing that LGBT individuals were entitled to pastoral care, and recognizing that in the past religious communities had failed to show sufficient compassion towards them.

 The Dutch statement received some support in orthodox Protestant circles (although even there too, objections were raised), but was widely criticized by most religious leaders, politicians and human rights organizations.
 It was also widely discussed in the Dutch media.
-The Public Prosecution Service indicated it would evaluate whether the publication was punishable under criminal law.
+The Public Prosecution Service indicated it would evaluate whether the publication was punishable under criminal law, and they concluded it was not punishable, in part due to its relevance to public debate.
 In the days following the publication, numerous town halls, churches and universities throughout the Netherlands flew the rainbow flag in a show of solidarity with the LGBT community.